-These guidelines have been prepared as a framework to guide the planning and design of development within the Glen.
+These guidelines have been prepared as a framework to guide the planning and design of development projects within the Glen.
 These guidelines are intended to be used by property owners, developers, builders, architects and planners in preparing plans for development and redevelopment projects including plans for additions and alterations to existing buildings.
 These guidelines can also be used by Municipal staff as a tool to assist in their review of development applications.

-The overarching goal of these design guidelines is to ensure new development and infill projects are compatible with, and complementary to the existing area.
-New development and infill should respect the identified heritage character of the Glen, enhance existing streetscapes, and for residential projects, provide new housing that offers variety and a broader mix and range of housing types.
+The overarching goal of these design guidelines is to help ensure new infill and developments in the Glen achieve a good fit into the existing area, respect existing character; enhances existing streetscapes; and for residential projects, provides new housing that offers variety and a broader mix and range of housing types while respecting the various character areas.
 Recognizing the scale and visual pattern that exists in the character areas and then incorporating it into the proposed new development or redevelopment is critical in achieving good design.

-New buildings and additions or renovations should respond harmoniously to their specific contexts and identified character.
-They should be complementary to the existing area with respect to building size, density, architectural detailing, as well as built form and materials.
+New buildings and additions or renovations should respond harmoniously to their specific contexts and character area and be complementary to the existing area with respect to building size, density and architectural detailing.
+Well-designed development projects integrate into a local landscape, enriching existing neighbourhoods.